 Neuroendocrine Tumor Research Funding

 The Neuroendocrine Tumor Research Foundation (NETRF) was founded by a patient, Nancy Lindholm, in 2005, with the mission to discover cures and more effective treatments for neuroendocrine tumors (NETs).
-Since 2005, we have funded over 60 research projects, totaling more than $26 million in NET research.
+Since 2005, we have funded over 90 research projects, totaling nearly $30 million in NET research.

 As the leading funder of neuroendocrine tumor research, our goal is to transform the NET research landscape by supporting cutting-edge basic, translational, and clinical research, recruiting new investigators to NETs, and fostering a collaborative, scientific community that works together to understand the origin and development of neuroendocrine tumors, in an effort to create more effective therapies.